jeanc18rlos/dental-vip-cms/src/pages/en/specialties/orthodontics/index.md

     - question: Is it necessary to have some kind of special care during treatment?
       answer: "<p>Of course that oral hygiene is a key factor for its success.
 It is essential to brush after each meal, use the interdental brush, floss and mouthwash.
-Periodic checks with the General Dentist, and in some cases with the Periodontist, are also recommended, so that teeth and gums remain healthy at all times.</span></p>\n"
+Periodic checks with the General Dentist, and in some cases, with the Periodontist; are also recommended, so that teeth and gums remain healthy at all times.</span></p>\n"
     - question: What things can not be eaten with dental appliances?
       answer: "<p>You can practically eat everything, however, it is advisable to